Cayden2606/Cayden2606.github.io/content/projects/Winforms/index.md

 #### Key Features
 1. **Drawing and Graphics**
-   - Custom brushes (Charcoal, Watercolor) with independent size settings.
+   - Custom brushes (Charcoal, Watercolour) with independent size settings.
    - Shape tools for creating lines, circles, and rectangles.
-   - Emoji tools for adding customizable graphics.
+   - Emoji tools for adding customisable graphics.

 2. **Text Handling**
    - Full font access with styling options (Bold, Italic, Underline).
    - Input validation to prevent crashes from invalid font or size selections.

-3. **Color and Fill**
+3. **Colour and Fill**
-   - Integrated a color picker tool and flood-fill algorithm.
+   - Integrated a colour picker tool and flood-fill algorithm.

 4. **Filters and Effects**
    - Image filters like Grayscale and Luminosity for enhanced visuals.